Current Travel Restrictions & Requirements

-- Gyms and fitness facilities may operate outdoors only.
+- Gyms and fitness facilities may operate at 25% capacity.

-- Businesses still closed under the order include bars, nightclubs, and helicopter tours.
+- Businesses still closed under the order include bars and nightclubs

-- Short-term rentals (lodgings that provide guest accommodations for less than 30 days, other than hotels and motels), are not Essential Businesses or otherwise allowed to operate.
-As such, short-term rentals may not operate, and they are not legally recognized places for visitors to lodge or self-quarantine.
+- Short-term rentals (lodgings that provide guest accommodations for less than 30 days, other than hotels and motels), are allowed to operate under Tier 2.

 Summary of Kauai Restrictions: